-A drive along M37 or M22, those snaky asphalt arteries that trace the Old Mission and Leelanau Peninsulas, reveals a universe of green-gold riesling clusters hanging under canopies that undulate with the curve of the Northern Michigan land.
+A drive along M37 or M22, the stunning arteries that trace the Old Mission and Leelanau Peninsulas, reveals a universe of green-gold riesling clusters hanging in acres of vineyards on rolling hills.
 Come September, wine grapes have shifted their energies from growing to ripening.
 Sugars compound, acids convert, and the eventual character of this year’s riesling crop coalesces in the chemistry of millions of juicy green globes growing on the surrounding hillsides.

 Riesling, considered one of the seven noble vitis vinifera (read wine grapes) has helped establish Northwest Michigan as a wine region of global significance and serves as the economic and symbolic backbone of our blossoming local wine culture.
 The grape’s cold-hardiness allows it to thrive in our maritime microclimates, and riesling’s chameleonic expression of soil types and winemaking styles allows it to communicate an electric spectrum of flavors and food pairings unmatched by other wines.
 As September ushers in the peak season for vineyard harvest and tasting room visitors, we explore the golden soul of local riesling and discover why it’s the go-to grape for geeks, gastronomes and all kinds of Northern Michigan wine lovers around the planet.